nesnilnehc/CodeSage/README.md

 ### Debugging the Extension

-1. Open the extension project in Windsurf IDE
+1. Open the extension project
 2. Press F5 to start debugging
-3. This will launch a new Windsurf window with the extension loaded
+3. This will launch a new window with the extension loaded
 4. You can set breakpoints in your code to debug

 ### Contributing